estherchee/package-tracker/README.md

 ## List of dependencies:

-The list of dependencies can be viewed on the file calles _package.json_
+The list of dependencies can be viewed on the file called _package.json_

 ---